QUaServer/QUaServer/README.md

 * Create its own **unsigned** certificate, and with it a *certificate sign request*.

-* Give the CA to sign its *certificate sign request*.
+* Give the *certificate sign request* to the CA to sign it.

 The `exts.txt` should be as follows: